HSBNE-Archive/Policy/Behaviour/Safe Space.md

 Oppression
 : A system of power that seeks to keep people separate and subordinate based on diversity or diversities from the mainstream authority.
+Also known as systematic discrimination of a group.

 Mainstream Authority
 : The group considered 'normal' in a given culture.
 In Australia, this group is